I am a litigation attorney

 I am the primary author of the Inheritance Laws blog, which reports on legal cases and issues impacting inheritance disputes in Texas.

-Although I am based in Tyler (Smith County, Texas), I have a state-wide practice.
+Although I am based in the DFW area - Lantana (Denton County, Texas), I have a state-wide practice.

 I have over 35 years of trial experience.